UV Editor

 Material Setup

-Supported Maya materials: Lambert, Blinn, Phong, PhongE, Standard Surface.
+Shader nodes: Lambert, Blinn, Phong, PhongE, Standard Surface or OpenPBR.

 Simply connect Out Color of Diffuse File to Color of the Lambert and Out Transparency to Transparency (or BaseColor and Opacity for Standard Surface).